Is Fracking Bad for the Environment? (All You Need to Know!)

 Why is Fracking Controversial?

-Fracking has several environmental issues associated with it, especially because it is a fossil fuel.
-Some show that fracking is distracting energy firms and governments from investing in renewable energy sources.
+Fracking has several environmental issues, especially because it uses fossil fuels.
+Some argue that it distracts energy firms and governments from investing in renewable energy sources.

-However, the sector maintains that pollution incidents result from bad practice, rather than a risky technique.
+However, the sector maintains that pollution incidents result from lousy practice rather than a risky technique.

 Fracking is controversial because: